mui/material-ui/docs/data/joy/components/card/card.md

 There may be individual (discrete) actions _within_ a given card, or _the entire card itself_ may trigger an action when clicked or tapped.

 The following sections explain how to approach each of these scenarios.

+#### Bottom actions

+Cards often include buttons at the bottom section.
+Use `CardActions` component as a wrapper of those buttons to create proper spacing around them.

+{{"demo": "BottomActionsCard.js" }}

 #### Discrete actions